Jackson pushes back at GOP critics, defends judicial record

 “A judge is not playing a numbers game,” she said.
 “A judge is looking at all of these different factors.”

-Beyond crime, Republicans raised issues that have proved winning for them in recent campaigns.
+Visibly annoyed, Jackson took a long pause.
+She said no children should be made to feel they are racists, victims or oppressors.
+“I don’t believe in any of that,” she said.

+Cotton asked whether there should be more police or fewer, a question she declined to answer, and questioned her on drug sentencing.

-Jackson bristled at questions from South Carolina Sen. Lindsey Graham, who voted for her confirmation as an appeals court judge last year but has openly expressed his frustration after President Joe Biden picked her over a South Carolina judge.
-Graham asked her about her religion, and how often she goes to church, in angry comments referring back to what he said was unfair criticism of Justice Amy Coney Barrett’s Catholicism ahead of her 2020 confirmation.
+Jackson also bristled at questions from South Carolina Sen. Lindsey Graham, who voted for her confirmation as an appeals court judge last year but has openly expressed his frustration after President Joe Biden picked her over a South Carolina judge.
+Graham asked her about her religion, and how often she goes to church, angrily noting what he said was unfair criticism of Justice Amy Coney Barrett’s Catholicism ahead of her 2020 confirmation.

 Jackson — who thanked God in her opening statement and said that faith “sustains me at this moment” — responded that she is a Protestant.
 But she said she is reluctant to talk about her faith in detail because “I want to be mindful of the need for the public to have confidence in my ability to separate out my personal views.”